Library of Alexandria: Peak of literary criticism

 Aristophanes of Byzantium (lived c.
 257–c.
 180 BC) became the fourth head librarian sometime around 200 BC.
 According to a legend recorded by the Roman writer Vitruvius, Aristophanes was one of seven judges appointed for a poetry competition hosted by Ptolemy III Euergetes.
 All six of the other judges favored one competitor, but Aristophanes favored the one whom the audience had liked the least.
 Aristophanes declared that all of the poets except for the one he had chosen had committed plagiarism and were therefore disqualified.
 The king demanded that he prove this, so he retrieved the texts that the authors had plagiarized from the Library, locating them by memory.
 On account of his impressive memory and diligence, Ptolemy III appointed him as head librarian.

-The librarianship of Aristophanes of Byzantium is widely considered to have opened a more mature phase of the Library of Alexandria's history.
-During this phase of the Library's history, literary criticism reached its peak and came to dominate the Library's scholarly output.
+The librarianship of Aristophanes of Byzantium is widely considered to have opened a more mature phase of scholarship in the Library of Alexandria's history.
+During this phase, literary criticism reached its peak and came to dominate the Library's scholarly output.
 Aristophanes of Byzantium edited poetic texts and introduced the division of poems into separate lines on the page, since they had previously been written out just like prose.
 He also invented the system of Greek diacritics, wrote important works on lexicography, and introduced a series of signs for textual criticism.
 He wrote introductions to many plays, some of which have survived in partially rewritten forms.

-The fifth head librarian was an obscure individual named Apollonius, who is known by the epithet ὁ εἰδογράφος ("the classifier of forms").
+The fifth head librarian was an obscure individual named Apollonius Eidographus, who is known by the epithet ὁ εἰδογράφος ("the classifier of forms").
 One late lexicographical source explains this epithet as referring to the classification of poetry on the basis of musical forms.